How busy is it right now?

 - BUT…..we are here for you.
 We are placing FDA-approved hand sanitizer throughout the facility (stations in every zone) and encourage sanitizing before and after each climb.

-- And Remember…the CDC has stated that surface transmission is NOT BELIEVED to be a major contributor to the spread of COVID-19 (CLICK HERE to familiarize yourself with the latest CDC information).
+- And Remember…the CDC has stated that surface transmission is NOT BELIEVED to be a contributor to the spread of COVID-19 (CLICK HERE to familiarize yourself with the latest CDC information).
 Its primary transmission is through respiratory droplets, which is why we place a very strong emphasis on social distancing and mask-wearing.

 What about yoga and fitness?